 - Excellent spoken and written English

-- Carrying out top-notch research for a good cause in a multidisciplinary environment within the scope of the EU H2020 project RAYUELA
+- Carrying out top-notch research in a multidisciplinary environment within the scope of the EU H2020 project RESPONSE

-- Working in a nice and dynamic environment in the Institute for Research in Technology of Comillas Pontifical University, located right at the heart of Madrid
+- Working in a friendly and dynamic environment in the Institute for Research in Technology of Comillas Pontifical University, located right at the heart of Madrid

 - Enjoying the unrivalled quality of life of the Madrid region

-- An attractive 36-months contract starting the 1st of October of 2020
+- An attractive 5-years contract starting by October 2020

-- The initial salary amounts to 24216,62 € the first year.
-The PhD will take 3 years, where the contract is renewed yearly
+- The initial salary amounts to 24216,62 € (gross) the first year.
+The PhD will take 5 years, where the contract is renewed yearly.

-Curriculum vitae, academic record, cover letter, and recommendation letter/s.
+Curriculum vitae, academic record, cover letter, and two recommendation letters.

-*Excellent applicants who expect to complete the MSc Thesis in July are also welcome to apply detailing the situation (and expected delivery date) in the motivation letter.
+*Excellent applicants who expect to complete the MSc Thesis after the deadline are also welcome to apply detailing the situation (and expected delivery date) in the motivation letter.